ssieb/esphome_components/components/ht16k33_7segment/README.md

 There are also lambda functions `get_brightness` and `set_brightness` for adjusting the brightness of the display.
 You can extend the display across multiple units.

+The colon in the middle of the display will be lit if the print string contains a ":" at the 3rd position (e.g. 12:34).

 Example:
 ```yaml
 i2c: